-Another method of re-directing water away from the basement of the home is an interior waterproofing solution.
+Another method of re-directing water away from a leaky basement is an interior waterproofing solution.

 Exterior waterproofing is always the best way to go, but some homes might be located too close to neighbouring homes, making exterior waterproofing (involving major excavation work) impossible.

-Interior waterproofing doesn’t cost as much.
-Some homeowners opt both for exterior and interior waterproofing – they don’t want to take any chances with water leaks or flooding, and want that extra layer of protection.
+For wet basements, Interior waterproofing doesn’t cost as much.
+Some homeowners opt both for interior and exterior waterproofing – they don’t want to take any chances with water leaks or flooding, and want that extra layer of protection.

 It could be a problem where constant rain or snowmelts over-saturate the soil and apply pressure to the foundation walls.
 Or it could be a situation where the water table below the concrete basement floor is rising, in part because of heavier rainfall.
 That in turn puts pressure on the floor, causing water leaks through the floor or the area where the floor meets the wall.